Search

 Article 3: Means

-The means of the Association consist in membership fees and voluntary contributions of members and third parties.
+The means of the Association consist in membership fees, profit from the sales of publications, grants, voluntary contributions of members and third parties, and gifts and legacies.

 Article 4: Membership